jack-carter/cdk-project-starter/README.md

 # Welcome to your CDK TypeScript project!
 This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+It was generated with the included script, init-cdk-project.sh, which initializes the project for CDK development, as well as creating test folders following common conventions.

 ## How We Got Here
-Type the following series of commands to arrive at the same point as this project.
+These are the commands to arrive at the same point as this project.
 ```
 mkdir cdk-project
 cd cdk-project